Starwort/stackcell/samples/README.md

   "
   !dlrow ,olleH"
   ```
-  Push the string `"Hello, world!\n"` onto the stack, in reverse.
+  Push the string `"Hello, world!\n"` onto the primary stack, in reverse.
 - `:` Duplicate the `H` so it isn't lost.
 - `[` Consume the duplicated `H` and begin the print loop.
 - `;` Print the next character.